 To finance further development, Hash Rush will include a store that sells cosmetic items and convenience items.
 The currency used in the store will be RUSH Coin.

 Players who craft items or earn rewards in game will be able to sell these rewards for RUSH Coin.
 They will then be able to buy store items with RUSH Coin or sell the coins to others who may want these store items.

 Hash Rush Alpha Review

 The first time we played Hash Rush, we spent a couple of hours building structures and climbing the tech tree.
 It was clearly in an early stage of development.
 But we found that even this version was addictive…at least for a while.

 We kept wanting to build more structures to get higher up the tech tree.

 Eventually, we were able to obtain enough resources and prerequisites to build a Crystal Mine.
 However, we were unable to find a crystal node to place it on.

-If we had kept playing, we probably would have gotten bored pretty quickly.
-There are no strong threats on the map, so Hash Rush lacks the feeling of urgency found in games like Starcraft.
+At that time, we felt that Hash Rush was compelling in the beginning but would have gotten stale quickly if we had continued to play for much longer.
+There were no strong threats on the map, so Hash Rush lacked the feeling of urgency found in games like Starcraft.